urvishp13/Polynomial/README.md

 ## Code & Test Cases

 The code written can be found in the [src](https://github.com/urvishp13/Polynomial/tree/main/src/poly) folder.
+Look for the `@author` tag to see the code I have written.
 The code was tested using self-generated test cases that can be found in [this](https://github.com/urvishp13/Polynomial/blob/main/docs/testcases.md) file.
 If you want to generate your own polynomials to test the code, simply create a text file and follow the the instructions on how to format the content of your polynomial under the "Running the program" section in [problem_specs](https://github.com/urvishp13/Polynomial/blob/main/docs/problem_specs.pdf)